How Burn Injuries Happen In Our Homes — and How to Stop Them

 • Car interiors can become quite hot.
 Check buckles and straps before putting a child in a car seat.

 While you can do everything possible to make your own home a burn-free zone, you can’t control other spaces.
 If you or a family member has suffered a burn injury and you believe it’s due to someone else’s negligence, you may be entitled to compensation.
-Call the Indiana law offices of Stephenson Rife and speak with an experienced burn injury lawyer.
+Call the Indiana law offices of Stephenson Rife and speak with an experienced Indianapolis burn injury lawyer.

 Attorney Mike Stephenson